PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 12:54:23
+Last updated: 2024-04-02 12:56:27
-Random Quote: Doing what you love is the cornerstone of having abundance in your life. - Wayne Dyer
+Random Quote: All know the way; few actually walk it. - Bodhidharma